ghaneeyat09/sendItBack/README.md

 ## Overview

-sendIt is a super fast courier service put in place to ease picking-up and delivering of goods anywhere within ilorin, kwara state, Nigeria.
+sendIt is a super fast courier service put in place to ease picking-up and delivering of goods anywhere within Nigeria.

 ## Available Endpoints